Adhithyaram29D/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import pandas and read the csv file.
+1. Import pandas and read the csv file.
-2.Encoding the data and Import Decision tree classifier.
+2. Encoding the data and Import Decision tree classifier.
-3.Fit the data in the model.
+3. Fit the data in the model.
-4.Find the MSE , r2 and the Predicted.
+4. Find the MSE , r2 and the Predicted.

 ## Program:
 ```python